noproplem/defcon_openctf_2018/firewalker_writeup/README.md

     return A == PAYLEN
 ```

 Next step is mapping the constraints from packet byte offsets/values to IP and TCP packet fields (and values).
-Finally, we again used scapy to construct a packet that satisfies the constraints.
+Finally, we again used scapy to construct a SYN packet that satisfies the constraints.
 The tricky checks are `check7` and `check9` which required that we hand-craft the TCP options to be included:

 ```python
 i = IP(